-Screening Tests When Why Eye & Ear Health: Eye Exam At least once from ages 20-29; at least twice between ages 30 and 39.
-Discuss with your doctor or nurse.
+Screening Tests When Why Eye & Ear Health: Eye Exam At least once from ages 20-29; at least twice between ages 30-39.
+Get a baseline eye disease screening at age 40.
+Discuss your eye health with a doctor.
 To test your vision and screen for glaucoma and macular degeneration, two common, often age- related conditions.
-Hearing Test Every 10 years, starting at age 18.
+Hearing Test Every 10 years from ages 18-50.
 To make sure you're hearing all life has to offer.
 Oral Health: Dental Exam 1-2 times every year.
 To remove plaque and bacteria that could lead to tooth and gum disease; to check for tongue and mouth cancer.
 Skin Health: Skin Exam Males should do a monthly skin self-exam.
 Speak to your doctor or nurse about how often to have an additional skin exam by your doctor.
 To track worrisome moles, identify skin cancer early, and be able to report any changes to your doctor or nurse.
 Mental Health: Mental Health Screening Discuss with your doctor or nurse.
 If you are feeling sad or anxious for a long time, it might be helpful to speak with a doctor.

 Screening Tests When Why Immunizations: Influenza (Flu) Vaccine Annually for everyone 6 months and older.
-Protects against major strains of flu viruses.
-Human Papillomavirus Vaccine (HPV) Males ages 11-12, or through age 26 if not previously vaccinated; 3 doses at 0-, 2- and 6- month intervals; no booster necessary.
+Protects against some flu viruses.
+Human Papillomavirus Vaccine (HPV) Males ages 11-12, or through age 26 if not previously vaccinated; 3 doses at 0-, 2-, and 6- month intervals; no booster necessary.
 Protects against four common types of HPV, including those likely to cause cancers of the cervix, anus, vagina, penis, and throat.
 Meningococcal Vaccine College freshmen, military recruits, and other at-risk persons; discuss with your doctor or nurse.
 Protects against some types of meningococcal disease (meningitis).
 Tetanus, Diphtheria, Pertussis Booster Vaccine (Td/Tdap) Every 10 years.
 Protects against tetanus, diphtheria, and pertussis.
 Varicella (Chickenpox) Given in 2 doses at 0- and 4- to 8-week intervals to those 19 or older who have not been vaccinated or had chickenpox.
 Protects against chickenpox, a usually mild but highly contagious childhood disease which can be dangerous to infants and adults.